 y_form

 an object of class `formula` which describes the outcome model to be fit.
-Only used if `id_form` = "OM", else `y_form = y ~ 1`.
+Only used if id_form = "OM", else y_form = y ~ 1.

 y_fam

-a family function.
-Only used if `id_form` = "OM", else `y_fam = NULL`.
+a `family` function.
+Only used if id_form = "OM", else y_fam = NULL.
+Current options include gaussian, binomial, or poisson.

 strata

-a string indicating strata, else `strata = NULL` for no strata.
+a `string` indicating strata, else strata = NULL for no strata.

 cluster

-a string indicating cluster IDs, else `cluster = NULL` for no clusters.
+a `string` indicating cluster IDs, else cluster = NULL for no clusters.

 Value